MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ## Branches

 Branches allow you to safely modify rules without impacting what is happening in production.
-You can create branches on the rules tab, where each branch represents a collection of rules.
+You can create branches on the **Rules** tab, where each branch represents a collection of rules.
 The default branch is the **Production** branch, which is the branch of rules that is executed whenever traffic is sent to an assessment.

-### Creating a branch
+### Create a branch

-To create a new branch, go to **branch action** -> **create a new branch**.
-You can name the branch, provide an API name, and select which rules you'd like to copy over from the source branch.
-The source branch is whatever branch you were on when you clicked on create a new branch, production or otherwise.
-No drafts are preserved on branch creation.
+To create a new branch, go to **Branch action \> Create a new branch**.
+You can name the branch, provide an API name, and select which rules you want to copy over from the source branch.
+The source branch is whatever branch you were on when you selected **Create a new branch**, production or otherwise.
+No drafts are preserved during branch creation.

-### Modifying rules within branches
+### Modify rules within branches

-Any rule changes to non production branches **do not** affect the production rule stack.
-You can edit rules just like normal, and publish them to the branch, where they can be seen by everyone who has access to the rules page.
+Any rule changes to nonproduction branches don't affect the production rule stack.
+You can edit rules normally and publish them to the branch, where they can be seen by everyone who has access to the rules page.

-### Testing and Experiments
+### Testing and experiments

-There are two ways to test branch rule behavior: Sending traffic directly to a branch and shadowing production traffic.
+There are two ways to test branch rule behavior: sending traffic directly to a branch and shadowing production traffic.

-#### Sending traffic directly to a branch
+#### Send traffic directly to a branch

-You can send test traffic directly to a specific branch in an assessment using the branch API endpoint found under **branch actions** -> **branch information**.
-This API endpoint uses the same payload structure as the assessment, and will execute the rule stack of the branch.
+You can send test traffic directly to a specific branch in an assessment using the branch API endpoint found under **Branch actions \> Branch information**.
+This API endpoint uses the same payload structure as the assessment, and executes the rule stack of the branch.

 > [!NOTE]
-> Sending traffic directly to a branch has no impact on production, so velocities will not be updated and branch transactions will not be visible in search.
+> Sending traffic directly to a branch has no impact on production, so velocities aren't updated and branch transactions aren't visible in search.

-#### Shadowing production traffic
+#### Shadow production traffic

 You can also test branch rule behavior by shadowing production traffic.
-To do this, set up and start an experiment for a branch by clicking on the **Run experiment** button.
-Once an experiment is in progress, you can view its perfomance on the **Monitoring** tab by switching to the branch the experiment is running in.
-Once an experiment is in progress, its parameters cannot be edited.
-You can always stop an experiment to make changes and start it again.
-On the PSP navigation view, the branch actions dropdown will only be visible on the rules page, not on the monitoring page.
+To shadow production traffic, set up and start an experiment for a branch by selecting on **Run experiment**.
+Once an experiment is in progress, you can view its performance on the **Monitoring** tab by switching to the branch the experiment is running in.
+Once an experiment is in progress, its parameters can't be edited, but you can always stop an experiment to make changes and start it again.
+On the payment service provider (PSP) navigation view, the **Branch actions** drop-down menu is only visible on the rules page, not on the monitoring page.

 > [!NOTE]
-> Shadowed traffic that executes on the branch rule stack will not have any impact on production, so velocities will not be double updated as a result of the shadow, only updated once as a result of the production execution.
+> Shadowed traffic that executes on the branch rule stack doesn't have any impact on production, so velocities won't be updated twice as a result of the shadow, but only updated once as a result of the production execution.

-### Promoting branches to production
+### Promote branches to production

-If you would like to make a branch the new production branch, you can do so by promoting a branch to production.
-The promotion action can be found under **branch actions** -> **promote to production**.
-This action will make the current branch you are promoting the new production branch.
-You will have the option to clone the existing production rules in a new branch to save them for reference.
+If you want to make a branch the production branch, you can do so by promoting a branch to production.
+The promotion action can be found under **Branch actions \> Promote to production**.
+This action makes the current branch you are promoting the new production branch.
+You have the option to clone the existing production rules in a new branch to save them for reference.
 Drafts are preserved if the option to clone is selected.
 Once the promotion completes, the production branch is updated to contain the rules of the promoted branch.

 > [!NOTE]
-> The first time you promote a branch to production for a given assessment, you will not be able to clone the existing production rules in a new branch.
+> The first time you promote a branch to production for a given assessment, you aren't able to clone the existing production rules in a new branch.
 If you want to save the existing production rules the first time you ever promote, make a new branch from production with those rules to preserve existing production rules.

 ## Manage existing rules